 - 12. Should I fight my citation or just pay the fine?

 - 14. Do I need an attorney?

-- 15. Other parking offenses in NV
+- 15. Other parking offenses

 If you have been injured in a car accident, contact our Las Vegas personal injury attorneys to discuss your options for getting a financial reward.